 Each level has a Lessons book and a separate Worksheet book.
 There is significantly less worksheet activity compared to most programs.
 Much of the practice and drill takes place through learning activities and games.
 Because of this, RightStart should work especially well for those who don’t like to do a lot of writing.
 Worksheet books are available as either printed books or as ebooks.
 Prices for ebooks are higher than for printed books since pages can be printed out for many students.

 RightStart instructs parents to frequently use their math card games that come with the manipulatives set.
-(Think of the card games as you think of phonics readers for a reading program.)
-The set includes the Math Card Games book with instructions for more than 300 games plus a DVD with videos demonstrating some of the games.
+(Think of the card games as you think of phonics readers for a reading program, although card games are used up through Level G.) The set includes the Math Card Games book with instructions for more than 300 games plus a DVD with videos demonstrating some of the games.

 The same manipulative set is used throughout Levels A through E (and a few might still be used at higher levels).
 The basic manipulative set includes the AL Abacus, place value cards, base 10 picture cards, six special card decks for math games, fraction charts, Drawing Board Geometry Set, geoboards, color cubes, colored tiles, calculator, geared clock, math balance, tangrams, centimeter cubes, 4-in-1 ruler, folding meter stick, goniometer (angle measurer), a set of wooden geometry solids, and a set of plastic coins.
 (Note that the calculator is used infrequently—not as a substitute for mastering computation skills.)